wickramasinghe07/Ceylon-Petroleum-Corporation/README.md

 ![Screenshot 2024-07-03 123850](https://github.com/wickramasinghe07/Ceylon-Petroleum-Corporation/assets/102098023/5b312566-2277-44a3-a3aa-491edeee09f1)

+## Research 	Question ?

 How can we check a gas station’s fuel availability before visiting, and how do we report customer issues directly to the fuel company

+## Background

+Fuel and vehicles play a crucial role in human life, being essential for meeting transportation needs.

+In Sri Lanka, the demand for fuel is increasing due to factors such as population growth, urbanization, and economic development.

+Efficient and convenient access to fuel stations is imperative to meet this growing demand while minimizing fuel wastage and enhancing the user experience.

+Household consumers rely on the over 1302 CPC gas stations nationwide to fulfill their fuel requirements.

+Despite the widespread presence of fuel stations across the country, consumers often face difficulties in locating stations that offer their desired fuel types.

+This leads to time inefficiencies and potential resource wastage as individuals may need to travel longer distances to find suitable stations.

 ## Features